tthifsmimm/insiderSonar/README.md

 ## 🚀 Welcome to InsiderSonar!

-This project was built for the [Akindo Wave Hacks](https://app.akindo.io/wave-hacks/JB29Nk61kfQpLPKr) hackathon.
+This project was built for the [Nodit MCP Hackathon](https://app.akindo.io/wave-hacks/JB29Nk61kfQpLPKr) hackathon.

 ### About InsiderSonar